ajpikul-com/static_template/README.md

 If you're not setting up the environment, the only three folders you need to worry about are `sass/` (which contains css), `raw/` (which is what turns into the webpage), and `fragments/` (which are the library of resuable HTML that `raw/` can use).
 The `sass` file is compiled to a `css/` folder directly in the output directory.

-If you use typescript (a good option), the `ts/` folder will be compiled to the outputdirector's `/js` folder in the same way as sass.
+If you use typescript (a good option), the `ts/` folder will be compiled to the outputdirectory's `/js` folder in the same way as sass.
 You're expected to install `tsc` normally.

 The `Makefile` will build the `*.contate` files in the `/raw` folder, and copy them all over to the output directory.
-The output directory is set by a file in conf, and is by default `/public` but has examples for `/stage` and `/deploy`.
-See the [using](#using) section for Makefile targets..
+The output directory is set by a file in `conf/`, and is by default `/public` but has examples for `/stage` and `/deploy`.
+See the [using](#using) section for Makefile targets.

 ## contate